Colombian weasel: Distribution and habitat

 N. felipei is one of the least studied carnivore species in the Americas.
 Photos taken of a Colombian weasel by Juan de Roux are the first known photos of a living Colombian weasel.
 These tiny carnivores are thought to maintain a larger geographical range that currently known.
 Reports of sightings have placed N. felipei in the mountain ranges of western Colombia to northern Ecuador.
 N. felipei was originally thought to be endemic to Colombia however recent specimens have been collected in Ecuador that have since proven this thought wrong.
 Distribution and habitat modeling surveys have been able to predict that N. felipei is distributed between 20 protected areas in Colombia, and 14 in Ecuador along with three previously known locations in both countries, the majority of these locations lie in protected areas of the forest.

 From geographic modeling, and collected specimens it has been concluded that Neogale felipei lives in largely riparian habitats, primarily staying close to rivers, streams, and along the shorelines of other natural water sources.
 Since this habitat lies in an elevation range of 1,100 to 2,700 m it is classified as being in a "cloud forest" consisting of 100% humidity adding to the riparian habitat.

 Diet

 N. felipei is a carnivorous mammal that preys primarily on fish, other small aquatic animals, and small terrestrial mammals.
 Hunting is aided by the use of webbed feet and camouflaged fur.

 Conservation status

 Neogale felipei has been recognized by the IUCN as being vulnerable and having a decreasing population.
-However, due to rarity of sighting, and deforestation of known habitat it remains unclear as to the true numbers of individuals that make up the population.
+However, due to rarity of sightings and deforestation of known habitat, the true size of the population remains unclear.